shroukhm/informations_about_AI/README.md

 3- In statistics there are sampling techinques , In this file i am talking breifly about : -The probability sampling and its four types
                                                                                          -The Non-Probability Sampling and its four types
 4-In statistics there are many types of data distribution , In this file i am talking breifly about : - Continuous and discrete distributions and its types
+5-In statistics there are many statistical test types , In statistical test types file i am talking breifly about these types